Toqua (Tennessee): Cherokee period

 The name "Toqua" comes from the Cherokee word Dakwa'yi, meaning "fish place."
 The name was rooted in a Cherokee legend regarding the Dakwa, or "Great Fish," that lived at the mouth of Toqua Creek.

 The term Toqua first appears in the historical record in 1751, when it was listed as the base of an English colonial trader named Anthony Dean.
 In 1756, Toqua sent 30 warriors to aide the British during the French and Indian War, as the front in North America was known.
 Willanawaw, who was chief of Toqua at the time, had previously been listed as a chief of nearby Tanasi.
 Henry Timberlake, whose peace mission visited the Overhill towns in 1761, noted that Willanawaw was still the headman at Toqua.
 He reported that the town was composed of 32 houses and a councilhouse, the latter built as typical on top of the town's platform mound.

 The town of Toqua began to decline as Euro-American settlers pushed westward, encroaching on this area.
 The Overhill towns were repeatedly attacked during the American Revolution and the Cherokee–American wars (1776–1794).
 Toqua was destroyed by John Sevier in 1788.

 In the late 1790s, the Duke of Orleans (and future king of France) Louis-Philippe visited the Tellico Blockhouse as part of extensive travels undertaken while he was in exile.
 Louis-Philippe reported a councilhouse surrounded by 8 to 10 houses at a site some 3 mi south of the blockhouse, at what would have been the approximate location of Toqua.
 He gave a detailed description of the councilhouse's shape and composition.

 Toqua still had a small population when the Cherokee sold their lands along the Little Tennessee to the U.S. government in 1819, under the terms of the Calhoun Treaty.
 Shortly after the treaty, an early settler named John McGhee purchased several thousand acres along the Little Tennessee, including the Toqua site.
-McGhee's descendants still owned the property in the mid-20th century, when the Tennessee Valley Authority began buying the land in the 1960s in order to construct a dam and Tellico Reservoir.
+McGhee's descendants, along with many other families, still owned properties in the mid-20th century, when the Tennessee Valley Authority began buying the land in the 1960s in order to construct a dam and Tellico Reservoir.